Newcastle EDL march attracts more than 1,500

 Officers estimated between 1,500 and 2,000 took part in the EDL march and about 400 in the Newcastle Unites event.

-The two marches finished about 100 yards apart, separated by lines of riot police, as the demonstrations brought city centre traffic to a standstill.'Our streets'
+The two marches finished about 100 yards apart, separated by lines of riot police, as the demonstrations brought city centre traffic to a standstill.

 Three men were arrested on suspicion of sending racist tweets, ahead of the protests.